porridgewithraisins/hls4ml/memory.md

 - **Verification harness:** Maintain `test_pytorch_conv2dtranspose.py` as a regression across knob combinations (reuse sweep, precision variants, io_parallel vs io_stream) so any template tweak still matches PyTorch within quantization tolerance.

 We will be using the oneAPI backend exclusively going forward.

+### 2025-11-03 – oneAPI Conv2DTranspose accumulator fix

+- Converted the Conv2DTranspose template to accumulate per output pixel using a small local buffer; this removed the 11.5k-bit scatter shift register and cut Agilex7 ALUT usage from ~206k to ~64.6k while lowering FF count to ~167k.
+- Ensured all MAC paths cast to the layer’s `output_elem_t` so the emulator MAE returned to ≈5.1e-3 (matching the pre-optimization baseline) with MSE ≈3.9e-5 and MaxAbs ≈1.9e-2.
+- Verified the optimized kernel through `./iterate.sh --agent`; both fpga_emu and report builds succeed with the improved resource profile.
+- Next up: surface reuse/parallelization/IO knobs in the template and add regression sweeps so users can choose between latency and area trade-offs without regressing accuracy.

+## TODO: Next optimization

+- Evaluate remaining resource gap versus Conv2D by inspecting the output scatter loop.
+Current design keeps `parallelization_factor` MAC lanes alive at once, so each output pixel holds a `n_filt`-wide accumulator.
+Explore time-multiplexing filters (higher reuse factor) to shrink the local accumulator array or serialize writes when users request `Strategy='Resource'`.
+- Mirror Conv2D’s knob handling: honor `ReuseFactor`, `Strategy`, `io_type`, and `implementation` in the config generator, then gate pragmas accordingly (e.g. skip `#pragma unroll pfc` when reuse > 1, emit DATAFLOW wrappers for `io_stream`).
+- Build a regression sweep in `test_pytorch_conv2dtranspose.py` that iterates over representative knob combinations, regenerates the project, and asserts MAE stays within ±1e-2 while reporting resource deltas.

 ## oneAPI Backend Build Flow